nip.utils.torch.DummyOptimizer#

 - step(*args, **kwargs)[source]#

-Performs a single optimization step (parameter update).
+Perform a single optimization step to update parameter.

 - Parameters: